njvisionpower/mxnet-mtcnn-cpp/README.md

 Forget to free pNet memory, especially pNet will run many times for different scale.

 ### 2.Computing overhead optimization
-Frequently load pNet as the shape of different scale original input image, loading params is a very expensive operation in mxnet.
+Frequently load pNet for every scale original image, loading params is a very expensive operation in mxnet.
 Two strategy for this:

-(1)If your image shape is fixed, you can loading k(k is the number of scales) model for different scale, pnet is very small so will    not occupy too many memory.
+    (1)If your image shape is fixed, you can loading model to feed different scale shape input, pnet is very small so will not occupy too much memory.
 Aslo this step can be easyly implement with multi-thread.

     (2)If image shape may change, you can set a relatively larger PredictorHandle for different scale.

 Anyway, mxnet C/C++ api can't automatically